Construction Project Management: 11 Professional Standards Every Owner Should Expect

 7. Subcontractor Coordination

 Effective construction project management includes tight subcontractor coordination ensuring trades work efficiently without conflicts.
-Your general contractor manages:
+Your general contractor manages subcontractor scheduling, material delivery coordination, site access and staging, and quality standards enforcement across all trades.

 8. Decision Tracking Systems

-Documented decision logs recording owner-directed selections, changes, and approvals protect both parties and prevent “he said, she said” conflicts.
-Professional CM services maintain comprehensive records.
+Documented decision logs recording owner-directed selections, changes, and approvals protect both parties and prevent disputes.
+Professional contractors maintain comprehensive records of every decision made.

 9. Clear Change Order Processes